gettis-gh/gettis-gh/README.md

   - **Getti's Chat** – An experimental chat exploring new ways to communicate. *(public project)*
     - [Check the repo](https://github.com/gettis-gh/gettis-chat)
     - Project Website link **soon**.

-> I see programming as an art.
+> To me, programming is a kind of art.

 ---